frederic-perez/AmE-dictionary/data/dictionary.md

 __bluffing__ _v_
 __blunder<sup>1</sup>__ _n_ _I’ve made a lot of computer blunders over de years._
 __blunder<sup>2</sup>__ _v_ __1__ To make a mistake in; botch: _would-be thieves blundering a break-in._ __2__ To move clumsily or haltingly. __3__ To utter (something) stupidly or thoughtlessly.
 __blunt<sup>1</sup>__ _adj_ :five: A blunt object is rounded — it isn’t very pointy.
 A blunt comment is candid — it isn’t very subtle.
 When we blunt things we make them less lively, sharp, or intense.
-Blunt and blunder ("make a stupid mistake") may have the same origins — the Old Norse blundra, meaning "to shut one’s eyes."
-So don’t be blunt ("dull" or "obtuse") — here are a few things you probably don’t want to do: 1) use a blunt ("dull") knife to cut your tomatoes; 2) make a blunt ("outspoken") comment that might hurt someone’s feelings; or 3) blunt ("deaden") the sound of your favorite music by sticking cotton balls in your ears. _A really blunt tool._
+Blunt and blunder (“make a stupid mistake”) may have the same origins — the Old Norse blundra, meaning “to shut one’s eyes.”
+So don’t be blunt (“dull” or “obtuse”) — here are a few things you probably don’t want to do: 1) use a blunt (“dull”) knife to cut your tomatoes; 2) make a blunt (“outspoken”) comment that might hurt someone’s feelings; or 3) blunt (“deaden”) the sound of your favorite music by sticking cotton balls in your ears. _A really blunt tool._
 __blunt<sup>2</sup>__ _v_ :four: (blunting) __1__ To dull the edge of (a knife, for example). __2__ To make less effective; weaken: _blunting the criticism with a smile._ _He blunted the attacks._
-__bluntly__ :two::hammer: _"We haven’t got the money," Ingold responded bluntly._
+__bluntly__ :two::hammer: _“We haven’t got the money,” Ingold responded bluntly._
 __blurb__ _n_ :two::hammer: (blurbs) _Anonymous titles and blurbs had graced the front cover._ :es: comentario de sobrecubierta
 __blurt__ _v_ :four: (blurting) /bləːt/ To say something suddenly and without thinking carefully enough. _Syn_ utter suddenly, exclaim, tell, babble, jabber _She blurted it out before I could stop her._
 __bluster<sup>1</sup>__ _v_